motagit/motagit/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

-- 🤵 I really like front-end development :)
+- 🤵 Currently working with Java and Angular, but I'm always on the lookout to learn new tools and technologies.
+I have a strong passion for working with interfaces and design, making sure everything looks and feels just right.
+Always excited about creating intuitive and beautiful user experiences! :)
-- :computer: Currently working only in small projects
+- :computer: Currently working in small projects
-- :rocket:   Exploring React.js and Node
+- :rocket:   Exploring game development with Unity
-- :zap: Fun fact: I like stroganoff 👍<br>